 Do all new students have to attend orientation?

-Yes, all new students (with the exception of RN to BSN Nursing students) are expected to attend, and we offer 10 sessions during the summer months.
+Yes, all new students are expected to attend, and we offer 10 sessions during the summer months.
 Be sure to sign up for the session correlating to your school of enrollment or academic program!

 At orientation you learn about the University, ask questions, meet with an academic advisor, sign up for classes, and get to know people.
 You have the chance to speak with representatives from various offices (such as Housing & Residence Life and Dining Services) and handle logistical details like familiarizing yourself with Grounds and getting your student ID.